yashmulgaonkar/SquareLineStudio_boardpackages/README.md

    - Open the `ui.ino` file located in `[PROJECTNAME]\ui\` in the IDE.
    - Click the `Upload` button or use the shortcut `Ctrl+U` to upload your code to the board.

+## Contribution Guidelines

+To report errors, seek help, or suggest new ideas, the best approach is to [create a new issue](https://github.com/yashmulgaonkar/SquareLineStudio_boardpackages/issues).
+Alternatively, you can share your code changes and innovations by submitting a Pull Request (PR).

+When creating issues or PRs, please keep the following guidelines in mind:

+- Reasonable Titles: Keep your titles clear and concise.

+- Be Detailed: Provide detailed information, including your board type and library version.
+Always include your source code when discussing problems.

+- Use code blocks: This makes your code easier to read.

 ## License

 This repository is licensed under the MIT License.
 See the `LICENSE` file for more details.